 Where to stay

 If you are looking for a party hostel stay at Media Luna: A swimming pool and hammocks in the garden make it the perfect place to hang out.
-Located in the center of the old city, Luna Media is a backpacker’s favorite.
+Located in the centre of the old city, Luna Media is a backpacker’s favourite.

 Mama Waldys: Would you prefer a quieter hostel?
 Try Mama Waldy’s, just around the corner from Media Luna in the old city.
 Mama Waldys is one of the only hostels with free breakfast.
 They also do free lemonade between 1 and 2, so refreshing on a hot day.
 I really enjoyed this hostel.